ajgilbert/EFT2Obs/README.md

 source env.sh
 ```

-The `env.sh` script should be sourced at the start of each new session.
+The `env.sh` script should be sourced at the start of each new session, after sourcing the main software environment.

 Then run the following scripts to download and install LHAPDF, Madgraph_aMC@NLO, Pythia and Rivet.
 Note this may take some time to complete.